roman-neuhauser/Ansel-wiki/Home.md

 Actually, the harsh truth is very few of these many options make you more productive.
 But they surely lose your time since you need to read the doc or (re)configure shortcuts to be able to perform basic tasks like bulk files selection or filtering.
 And since your preferences get nuked at pretty much each update now, the time you spent tuning and tweaking all that cannot even be seen as a long-term investment: it's just a dry loss.

 Finally, the abuse of Gtk events and poorly-coded custom widgets makes the soft sluggish and laggy since too many things happen "real-time" whenever you move the cursor in the window, simply because too many things capture mouse events for disputable tasks, often duplicated.
-Gtk is a disgrace (single-threaded on CPU only and overall inefficient), let's keep its use the the strict minimum.
+Gtk is a disgrace (single-threaded on CPU only and overall inefficient), let's keep its use the the strict minimum, shall we ?

 Basically, git pulling darktable now is an anxiety-triggering task meant to answer a daunting question: "what did they break this time ?".
 I have had enough of that shit.
 Adding solutions in search for a problem is not ok when it degrades basic usability.
 Defending solutions with "me likey" is childish and stupid, the quality of a tool is to be assessed by the number of steps and the time needed to achieve a specified task, and what people (devs and users) like is irrelevant.